Rupert Taylor: Research

 Taylor's research interests include political violence, transitions to democracy and non-governmental organisations.
 He has written widely about South African politics and the Northern Ireland conflict.
 He has been critical of consociationalism as a strategy of conflict management.

 Whilst at the New School for Social Research in New York (1993–94), Taylor developed a critique of how political science has addressed issues of race and ethnicity.
 He elaborated on this theory in the chapter "Northern Ireland: Consociation or Social Transformation", published in Northern Ireland and the Divided World (Oxford University Press, 2001), edited by John McGarry.

 Taylor’s critique of consociationalism has been cited in academic discussions of the Northern Ireland conflict and the South African transition from apartheid.
 His perspective was further developed in the edited volume Consociational Theory (Routledge, 2009).
 More recently, along with Timofey Agarin, Taylor has edited "Consociational Power-Sharing in Northern Ireland: Uncertain Stability" (Routledge, 2025).

 Taylor critiques consociational power-sharing in Northern Ireland, by arguing that it does not effectively address underlying sectarian divisions.
 He contends that the liberal consociational model, as proposed by John McGarry and Brendan O’Leary, reinforces ethnic divisions rather than resolving them.
 Taylor highlights that consociationalism tends to institutionalize sectarian identities, binding communities into rigid groups and perpetuating socio-economic inequalities, particularly between Catholic and Protestant people.
 His critique suggests that while consociational arrangements may reduce violence, they fail to dismantle the structural inequalities that contribute to conflict.
 He points to socio-economic deprivation as a key issue, arguing that consociationalism does not sufficiently address disparities in rights, opportunities, and resources.
-More recently, Taylor has argued that sectarianism in Northern Ireland is not just a legacy of past conflict, but is a deeply embedded system that continues to reproduce inequality and social injustice.
-He calls this phenomenon "systemic sectarianism," likening it to systemic racism in its structural and enduring nature.
+Furthermore, Taylor has argued that sectarianism in Northern Ireland is more than just a legacy of past conflict, that it is a deeply embedded system that works to reproduce inequality and social injustice.
+This is termed "systemic sectarianism."